 On the other hand, having fewer features isn’t always a bad thing.
 After all, Square Payroll is best for people who employ contractors—which is another way of saying it’s best for people who don’t need extensive reporting or HR support.
 After all, why pay extra for an expensive plan that gives you everything you don’t need?

 Also, since Square Payroll is relatively new to the world of payroll software solutions, don’t be surprised if it’s a little buggy.
-In general, iOS and Android users like the Square Payroll app, but users on both the App Store and Google Play report glitches, issues with updates, and problems importing time cards or syncing with external time tracking software.2,3
+In general, both iOS and Android users like the Square Payroll app—it's ranked at nearly 5 out of 5 stars on both sites—but users also report glitches, issues with updates, and problems importing time cards or syncing with external time tracking software.1,2

 If you have more W-2 employees than you do contract workers, Square Payroll is still a good bargain—as long as you don’t need extensive reporting features and are happy to settle for the basics.